Is your dog afraid of fireworks? How about thunder?

 Adaptil tablets have been shown to reduce fireworks’ fear scores in dogs by 50% over a 7-day period – they take effect in two hours.
 (Giussani et al., 2014)

 The Bach Rescue Remedy is a herbal tincture applied to the ears or added to the drinking water.
-Recent studies in people have shown that people with certain temperaments may be relieved of anxiety by the human version of this remedy (Yang, 2012).
+Studies in people have shown that people with certain temperaments may be relieved of anxiety by the human version of this remedy (Yang, 2012).

 In dogs, it is reported to take effect within an hour of administration – but no scientific study has been done, apparently.